meyresilva/CreativeWriting/ProjectGrannyHouse/sample03.md

-> Suddenly George flashed out of the house, running through the streets to borrow a chicken from Katie’s sister.
+> Suddenly George flashed out of the house, running through the streets to.
 > Grandma breathed relieved.
 “A small chicken to walk around and pat it,” she said to herself.